bitshifter/glam-rs/CONTRIBUTING.md

 If you feel some functionality could be optimized please [open a github issue] or submit a pull request.
-Any optimization pull request should include a benchmark if there isn't one already so I can confirm the performance improvement.
+Any optimization pull request should include a benchmark if there isn't one already, so I can confirm the performance improvement.

 # Documentation